 It’s the function-within-a-function which is finally getting the corporate recognition it needs.
 Dedicated resource focussing on process improvements, tech and tools, business alignment and the rest.
 Great summary post from Yello here on what RecOps really is.
 Also check out the Larder for more posts on the topic.

 Top take away for me on this recent report from LinkedIn Talent Solutions was the entry of non-recruiters into senior roles in the talent function - a phenomena which we should welcome.
-Have a read of the other 6 points here
+Have a read of the other 6 points here.

 What makes a great sourcer?
 Could be GoodCall might know as they’ve gone and built the largest sourcing centre in Central & Eastern Europe.
 Great breakdown from brainfooder Jose Kadlec on their internal hiring process for the best sourcers.